metadatacenter/cedar-manual/docs/_sections/c4/understanding_the_suggestion_system.md

 Once the template has been saved, users can start filling it metadata and getting recommendations.
 At least one saved metadata instance must exist for a template before recommendations are generated.
 To fill out the metadata for a template with recommendations the user proceeds as for any other template:
 * In the listing for the template, click on the ‘metadata’ tag (shown at right)<img src="https://github.com/metadatacenter/cedar-manual/raw/master/docs/assets/imgs/IntelligentAuthoringGuideMetadataTag.png" alt="Metadata Tag" height="16px" align="right" />.
 This generates a form to fill out the metadata.
 Alternatively, select your template and click on the template options menu (displayed as three vertical dots), choosing “Populate” to start entering metadata for the template.
 * Click on any field that is configured to support recommendations.
 You will receive a list of value recommendations presented as a drop-down.
+* The numeric percentages indicate the strength of the recommendation (not the percentage of entries that are filled out with that value).
+See the paper cited below for details about how this strength is calculated.

 If you do not see a list of value recommendations when you expect them, it is likely that the metadata filled out so far for that template does not contain any patterns strong enough to recommend.